The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Abstract

 \section{Abstract}

 The Cheeger constant of a graph, or equivalently its coboundary expansion, quantifies the expansion of the graph.
 This notion assumes an implicit choice of a coefficient group, namely, $\F_2$.
-In this paper, we study Cheeger-type inequalities for graphs endowed with a generalized coefficient group, called a \emph{sheaf}; this is motivated by applications to locally testable codes.
-We prove that a graph is a good spectral expander if and only if it has good coboundary expansion relative to any (resp.\ some) \emph{constant} sheaf, equivalently, relative to any `ordinary' coefficient group.
-We moreover show that sheaves that are close to being constant in a well-defined sense are also good coboundary expanders, provided that their underlying graph is an expander, thus giving the first example of good coboundary expansion in non-cosntant sheaves.
-By contrast, for general sheaves on graphs, it is impossible to relate the expansion of the graph and the coboundary expansion of the sheaf.
+In this paper, we study Cheeger-type inequalities for graphs endowed with a generalized coefficient group, called a \emph{sheaf}; this is motivated by applications to \emph{cosystolic expansion} and \emph{locally testable codes}.
+We prove that a graph is a good spectral expander if and only if it has good coboundary expansion relative to any (resp.\ some) \emph{constant} sheaf, or equivalently, relative to any `ordinary' coefficient group.
+We moreover show that sheaves that are close to being constant in a well-defined sense are also good coboundary expanders, provided that their underlying graph is an expander, thus giving the first example of good coboundary expansion in non-cosntant sheaves on sparse graphs.
+By contrast, we observe that for general sheaves on graphs, it is impossible to relate the expansion of the graph and the coboundary expansion of the sheaf.

-In addition, we show that the normalized second eigenvalue of the (weighted) graph underlying a \emph{$q$-thick} $d$-dimensional \emph{spherical building} is $O(\frac{1}{\sqrt{q}-3d})$ if $q>9d^2$, and plug this into our results about coboundary expansion of sheaves to get explicit bounds on the coboundary expansion in terms of $q$ and $d$.
-It approaches a constant as $q$ grows.
+We specialize our results to sheaves on (finite) \emph{spherical buildings}.
+Specifically, we show that the normalized second eigenvalue of the (weighted) graph underlying a \emph{$q$-thick} $d$-dimensional spherical building is $O(\frac{1}{\sqrt{q}-3d})$ if $q>9d^2$.
+Plugging this into our results about coboundary expansion gives explicit lower bounds on the coboundary expansion of some constant and non-constant sheaves on spherical buildings; for a fixed dimension $d$, the bounds approach a constant as the thickness $q$ grows.

-Along the way, we prove a new version of the Expander Mixing Lemma applying to $r$-partite weighted graphs.
+Along the way, we prove a new version of the Expander Mixing Lemma for $r$-partite weighted graphs.